Once the app is up and running you should see the following screen (video not shown, so if it looks exactly like this, you have a problem with video):

 Autonomous control will automatically turn off within 5m of your location, due to the errors in GPS and INS.

 N.B.
-This mode is experimental and as it only uses INS, it isn't very accurate and you must remember to calibrate your Drone, using your device GPS and compass before take off, to set its compass correction and location.
+Without the Parrot Flight Recorder this only uses INS, which isn't very accurate and you must remember to calibrate your Drone, using your device GPS and compass before take off, to set its compass correction and location.
 Use it for fun in an open area, but do not rely on it due to INS errors.

 It uses the offline mapping provided by Mapsforge.